AlexanderYAPPO/keystone_full_deployment/README.md

 ## Usage
 Keystone can be deployed using Vagrant via included Vagrantfile or on any other machine by running ansible/deploy_keystone.yml Ansible playbook.

+Keystone can be deployed and tests can be started by running tests_run.py script
+If you want to run tests without keystone and rally installation use --ignore_install parameter